 Understanding the dynamics, trajectories and interactions of single molecules and vesicles in cells presents a fundamental challenge in cell biology.
 With single-particle tracking it is possible to study the dynamics of the plasma membrane, of transcription, of protein-protein interactions and also the influence of external factors such as drugs on these mechanisms.
 However, an instrument that is fast enough to record these processes and has analysis that is simple to navigate is critical.

 The Nanoimager offers a complete solution for tracking single particles and vesicles.
 The option to heat the microscope to 37℃ allows live-cell imaging and the simultaneous two color acquisition offers the incredible possibility to localize and track two different types of molecule or vesicle at the same time.
-The software provides dedicated tracking analysis, automatically detecting either molecules or vesicles and tracking them over time.
-The diffusion coefficients and measurements of the size and number of particles (for tracked particles in solution) is summarized instantly, for single or groups of tracks, with the option to export results in a convenient csv format.
+The NimOS software provides dedicated single-particle tracking analysis, automatically detecting either molecules or vesicles and tracking them over time.
+The diffusion coefficients and measurements of the size and number of particles (for tracked particles in solution) is summarized instantly, for single or groups of tracks, with the option to export results in a convenient CSV format.

 Our team of scientists are waiting to help with your queries